First Visit: November 16, 2003

 The Auditorium complex is a sprawling building in older suburban Kitchener.
 The old main entrance has one of the best facades in hockey, with a classically inspired design and the words KITCHENER MEMORIAL AUDITORIUM spelled out above the door.
 When the arena was built, it was designed like Maple Leaf Gardens, with a main lobby behind the net leading to two equal sides, but one of the many building expansions that has happened since then has meant that the main entrance is now at what used to be the rear of the building.
 The Aud complex also includes Centennial Stadium, which is used for football, and Jack Couch Stadium, the baseball diamond which is home to the Inter-County League's Kitchener Panthers.
 The Aud's new main entrance cuts the arena complex right in half, so that when you enter, you are in a wide hallway with the community pads on one side and the Rangers' home on the other.
 There are pictures hanging all over the walls and you can feel the history of the Western Conference's oldest team bearing down upon you as you wander the halls.
 There are also Olympic banners from the Kitchener-Waterloo Dutchmen, who represented Canada in hockey at the 1956 games in Cortina D'Ampezzo, Italy, and in 1960 in Squaw Valley, Calif.

 Once you get inside the rink itself you see one of the OHL's best arenas laid out in front of you.
 The seats are all gold in the lower half and red in the upper half, and they surround the rink wherever they could bolt them in.
+The mid-2000's expansion also added a third tier of blue seats on one side of the ice.
 The seats themselves are pathetically tiny, and must be uncomfortable to anyone larger than average size.
 Leg room is also terribly inadequate.
 Views, however, are absolutely excellent.
-On one side of the arena, there is a third level of blue seats above the golds and the reds, that stretches up into the heavens.
 Leg room is far more ample in the new section, but the view of the ice hasn't been sacrificed - the angle of seating is very steep, and I loved the fact that you can walk from the ice all the way up to the back row of the arena in the new section.
 There is no economic segregation at the Aud, and nothing preventing you from moving all over the old building.
 The layout reminded me, again, of Maple Leaf Gardens, with the side seating all on one level and stretching back what feels like forever.
 There is also standing room located along the press-box side of the building at the top of the seating area, behind one of the nets, and down by the glass behind rail seats right at ice level.
 There is a restaurant located behind one of the goals and private boxes down the smaller side.

 The concourse stretches all the way around the building.
 In the one end behind the net you can see what used to be the arena lobby, with the former ticket booths now a concession stand.
 The lobby has Bauhaus-style factory windows and grey, green and red terrazzo floors and is gorgeous.
-Throughout the concourse, overhanging support beams are painted in team colours and with the names of team legends.
 The new blue seat upper level also has its own concourse, though weirdly, access to it is poor.
 If you don't know where you're going, the best way to get up there is to climb a flight of stairs located behind a door marked "No Re-Entry!"

 Banners hang everywhere from the ceiling, reminding you of Kitchener's long, proud history.
 The Rangers have numerous championship banners as well as two Memorial Cups, four "honoured" numbers and the like.
 They also have retired #1 for "The Fans" which in my opinion is ludicrous.
 The fans don't play hockey.
 I'm all in favour of honouring the fans, but raising a retired number for them is unmistakeably bush-league - about the only thing in Kitchener that is.

 The only other minor annoyance of the Aud since the most recent expansion is the parking.
-The parking lot was not expanded along with the building, so on days when the Rangers sell out, there are not enough spots on site for the needs of the arena.
+The parking lot was not expanded along with the building, so on days when the Rangers sell out, there are no longer enough spots on site for the needs of the arena.
 There is parking on the street in the neighbourhood nearby, so overall that wouldn't be a huge bother, but the Rangers and/or the city don't manage traffic flow well at all, so it's possible to get bottlenecked in a full parking lot, blocked off by more incoming cars behind you, and with nowhere to go.
-Obviously there was no free land to continue to expand the lot to match the new capacity, and that's fine, but the gameday staff could do a far better job managing traffic flow.
+Obviously there was no free land to continue to expand the lot to match the new capacity, and that's fine, but the gameday staff could do a far better job managing the incoming traffic flow to prevent congestion.

 Overall, the Aud manages to mix old-time character with new-fangled facilities, which begs the question, "Why can't they all be built like this?"
 The combination of fantastic views and atmosphere make attending games there more than worth it.
 Yet there's the rub - the fans are a big part of what makes the Aud experience what it is, but their hardcore nature can make attending games there unpleasant as a fan of a team they hate.
 Still, if I had an out-of-towner I was looking to introduce to the OHL, someone from California or Finland or Japan, and I wanted them to see the best that the OHL experience had to offer, I would take them to the Kitchener Memorial Auditorium.
 It's quite the place.